George Frideric Handel: From Hamburg to Italy

 Handel's probationary appointment to Domkirche expired in March 1703.
 By July Handel was in Hamburg.
 Since he left no explanation for the move biographers have offered their own speculation.

 Donald Burrows believes that the answer can be found by untangling Mainwaring's confused chronology of the trip to Berlin.
-Burrows dates this trip to 1702 or 1703 (after his father's death) and concluded that since Handel (through a "friend and relation" at the Berlin court) turned down Frederick's offer to subsidise his musical education in Italy (with the implicit understanding that he would become a court musician on his return), Handel was no longer able to expect preferment (whether as a musician, lawyer or otherwise) within Brandenburg-Prussia.
+Burrows dates this trip to 1702 or 1703 (after his father's death) and concludes that since Handel (through a "friend and relation" at the Berlin court) turned down Frederick's offer to subsidise his musical education in Italy (with the implicit understanding that he would become a court musician on his return), Handel was no longer able to expect preferment (whether as a musician, lawyer or otherwise) within Brandenburg–Prussia.
 Since he was attracted to secular, dramatic music (by meeting the Italians Bononcini and Attilio Ariosti and through the influence of Telemann), Hamburg, a free city with an established opera company, was the logical choice.

 The question remains, however, why Handel rejected the King's offer, given that Italy was the centre of opera.
 Lang suggests that influenced by the teachings of Thomasius, Handel's character was such that he was unable to make himself subservient to anyone, even a king.
 Lang sees Handel as someone who could not accept class distinctions that required him to regard himself as a social inferior.
 "What Handel craved was personal freedom to raise himself out of his provincial milieu to a life of culture."
 Burrows notes that, like his father, Handel was able to accept royal (and aristocratic) favours without considering himself a court servant; and so, given the embarrassed financial condition of his mother, Handel set off for Hamburg to obtain experience while supporting himself.

 In 1703, he accepted a position as violinist and harpsichordist in the orchestra of the Hamburg Oper am Gänsemarkt.
 There he met the composers Johann Mattheson, Christoph Graupner and Reinhard Keiser.
 Handel's first two operas, Almira and Nero, were produced in 1705.
-He produced two other operas, Daphne and Florindo, in 1708.
-It is unclear whether Handel directed these performances.
+He produced two other operas, Daphne and Florindo, performed in 1708.